Studio Art (MFA)

 Career Opportunities

-Alumni of the program in studio art are represented by galleries, featured in contemporary museums and biennials, and recipients of prestigious fellowships and artist residencies.
-Many hold positions as teachers, designers, and curators.
+Graduates of the MFA program are represented by galleries, featured in contemporary museums and biennials, and recipients of prestigious fellowships and artist residencies.
+Many hold positions as critics, teachers, designers, and curators.

 Admissions